-$$PLF{fan} = C_1 + C_2 \times FF + C_3 \times FF^2 + C_4 \times FF^3 + C_5 \times FF^4$$
+$$PLF{fan} = C_1 + C_2 \times FF + C_3 \times FF^2 + C_4 \times FF^3 + C_5 \times FF^3$$

-PLF{fan} = a part-load factor multiplier equal to the ratio of system fan power to design fan power, FF = fraction of system design airflow rate, and C_1 through C_5 = equation coefficients for the VAV fan power performance curve.
+$PLF{fan}$ = a part-load factor multiplier equal to the ratio of system fan power to design fan power, FF = fraction of system design airflow rate, and C1 through C5 = equation coefficients for the VAV fan power performance curve.

-The coefficients C_1 through C_5 used for the VAV fan power performance curve are those from the original packaged VAV system used in the reference building model and are as follows:
+The coefficients $C_1$ through $C_5$ used for the VAV fan power performance curve are those from the original packaged VAV system used in the reference building model and are as follows:

-4.2.1.4 Water-Cooled Compressor-Condenser-Only Cooling Coefficient of Performance vs. Energy Efficiency Ratio Relationship
+4.2.1.4 Water-Cooled Condenser-Only Cooling Coefficient of Performance vs. Energy Efficiency Ratio Relationship

-For analysis of energy use at the base efficiency (EER) level, DOE developed estimates for the compressor-condenser-only efficiency (compressor-condenser-only cooling COP) for the water-cooled air conditioner based on the nominal rating conditions for an 11 EER unit.
-Compressor-condenser-only cooling COP at rating conditions is an input to both the EnergyPlus simulation and DOE's spreadsheet models and is the ratio of the gross output divided by the compressor-condenser power, in consistent units.
+For analysis of energy use at the base efficiency (EER) level, DOE developed estimates for the condenser-only efficiency (condenser-only cooling COP) for the water-cooled air conditioner based on the nominal rating conditions for an 11 EER unit.
+Condenser-only cooling COP at rating conditions is an input to the EnergyPlus simulation model.
 This parameter can be calculated by backing out the estimated fan power at nominal rating conditions from the rated energy consumption while accounting for the effect of fan heat.
-This is done by calculating the compressor-condenser-only cooling COP according the following equation:
+This is done by calculating the condenser-only cooling COP according the following equation:

-$$COP{CU_Cool} = \frac{\frac{EER}{3.413} + R}{1 - R}$$
+$$COP{CU\Cool} = \frac{\frac{EER}{3.413} + R}{1 - R}$$

-EER = EER rating of the equipment being modeled, R = ratio of supply fan power to total equipment power at the AHRI rating condition, and $COP{CU\ Cool}$ = Compressor-condensing-only cooling COP at rated conditions.
+EER = EER rating of the equipment being modeled, R = ratio of supply fan power to total equipment power at the AHRI rating condition, and $COP{CU \ Cool}$ = condensing-only cooling COP at rated conditions.

 The parameter R can be estimated from available manufacturer fan power data at the external static rating condition and a known airflow rate.
-Generally, however, the airflow rate at the rated condition is not provided in the manufacturer's literature.
-DOE used an R of 0.164 based on review of available data for a large water-cooled air conditioner and assuming a supply airflow rate of 350 cfm/ton.5 For an 11.0 EER unit that DOE modeled directly, the calculated condenser-only COP corresponding to an 11.0 EER unit was 4.052.
+Generally, however, the airflow rate at rating is not provided in the manufacturer's literature.
+DOE used an R of 0.164 based on review of available data for a large evaporatively cooled air conditioner and assuming a supply airflow rate of 350 cfm/ton.
+For an 11.0 EER unit that DOE modeled directly, the calculated condenser-only COP corresponding to an 11.0 EER unit was 4.052.

-4.2.1.5 Baseline Annual Energy Use Per Ton - Water-Cooled
+4.2.1.5 Baseline Annual Energy Use/Ton for Climates - Water-Cooled

-For each of the 15 climates locations, DOE used the spreadsheet model to calculate the hourly compressor-condenser energy use and supply fan energy use for each of the three water-cooled air conditioner units in the reference medium office building model and summed the results to provide annual energy use estimates for compressor-condenser and for supply fan separately.
+For each of the 15 climates, DOE used the spreadsheet model to calculate the hourly condenser energy use and supply fan energy use for each of the three water-cooled air conditioner units in the reference medium office building model and summed the results to provide annual energy use estimates for condenser and for supply fan separately.
 DOE also calculated the cooling capacity for each unit and summed these for the whole building.
-Dividing the energy use figures for both the compressor-condenser and the supply fan by the rated cooling capacity provides a normalized energy-use-per-ton figure for each end use at the baseline efficiency level.
-These climate-specific results, along with the regional weighting factors correspond to each climate, are shown in Table 4.2.1.
-The climate weighting factors are developed from construction statistics for commercial office floor space for small and for medium sized office buildings (likely to use commercial packaged air conditioning equipment regardless of system size) for the period from 2003 to 2007.
+Dividing the energy use figures for both the condenser and the supply fan by the rated cooling capacity provides a normalized energy-use-per-ton figure for each end use at the baseline efficiency level.
+These climate-specific results, along with the climate weighting factors used, are shown in Table 4.2.1.
+The climate weighting factors are developed from construction statistics for commercial office floor space for small and for medium sized office buildings (likely to use commercial packaged air-conditioning equipment regardless of system size) for the period from 2003 to 2007.
 For each building type, weights were first calculated for the building class and then averaged.
-Figure 4.2.1 shows the floor space weighting factors for the office buildings represented in this analysis compared with that of all 15 DOE reference buildings types with construction floor space tallied in the study.
+Figure 4.2.1 shows the floor space weighting factors for this analysis compared with that of all 15 DOE reference buildings types with construction floor space tallied in the study.